Section Learning Objectives

 [AL]Black holes are much more dense and massive than Earth.
 The greater an object’s mass, the stronger the gravitational field it produces, and the more that gravity slows down time.

 In summary, relativity says that in describing the universe, it is important to realize that time, space and speed are not absolute.
 Instead, they can appear different to different observers.
 Einstein’s ability to reason out relativity is even more amazing because we cannot see the effects of relativity in our everyday lives.

 Quantum mechanics is the second major theory of modern physics.
 Quantum mechanics deals with the very small, namely, the subatomic particles that make up atoms.
 Atoms (Figure 1.5) are the smallest units of elements.
 However, atoms themselves are constructed of even smaller subatomic particles, such as protons, neutrons and electrons.
 Quantum mechanics strives to describe the properties and behavior of these and other subatomic particles.
 Often, these particles do not behave in the ways expected by classical physics.
-One reason for this is that they are small enough to travel at great speeds, near the speed of light.

 [OL][AL]Assess prior knowledge of subatomic particles by asking students if they have heard of protons, electrons, neutrons, as well as quarks, Higgs-Boson particles, and so on.

 [AL]Scanning electron microscopes generate highly-detailed surface views of objects such as that shown in Figure 1.5.
 They scan the object’s surface with beams of electrons to detect the object’s microscopic topography.